COVESA/ifex/README.md

 │   │   ├──    ... but not including the AST definitions (see models/)
 │   │   ├──    ... therefore, dirs are not guaranteed to include any code
-│   │   │      ... if it is self contained under the respective transformation implementation │   │   ├──    ... however, some common code for a language may find its place h ere
-│   ├── output_filters
+│   │   │      ... if it is self contained under the respective transformation implementation │   │   ├──    ... however, some common code for a language may find its place here │   ├── output_filters
 │   │   ├── Separate dirs for each supported interface description model │   │   ├── Implementation of converters from ANY (AST) to text IDL